Qiskit/qiskit/CONTRIBUTING.md

 ### Compile time options

-When building qiskit from source there are options available to control how Qiskit is build.
+When building qiskit from source there are options available to control how Qiskit is built.
 Right now the only option is if you set the environment variable `QISKIT_NO_CACHE_GATES=1` this will disable runtime caching of Python gate objects when accessing them from a `QuantumCircuit` or `DAGCircuit`.
 This makes a tradeoff between runtime performance for Python access and memory